Key Insights About IRS Regulations for Maintenance Teams: Repairs and Maintenance Tax Deductions

 Depreciation is the process of spreading the cost of an asset over its useful life.
 This method of recovering costs is used for tangible assets like buildings, vehicles, and manufacturing equipment.

-There are limits to the amount that can be deducted and the barrier removal must meet certain guidelines and requirements under the American Disabilities Act (ADA) of 1990.
+Note that there are limits to the amount that can be deducted and the barrier removal must meet certain guidelines and requirements under the Americans With Disabilities Act (ADA) of 1990.

 Betterment

-• Amounts paid to fix a material condition or material defect that existed before the acquisition or arose during production of the unit of property; or
+• Amounts paid to fix a material condition or material defect that existed before the acquisition or arose during production of the unit of property

-• Amounts paid for a material addition including a physical enlargement, expansion, extension, or addition of a major component to the property; or
+• Amounts paid for a material addition including a physical enlargement, expansion, extension, or addition of a major component to the property

-• Amount paid for a material increase in capacity, including additional cubic or linear space, of the unit of property; or
+• Amounts paid for a material increase in capacity, including additional cubic or linear space, of the unit of property

 • Amounts paid that are reasonably expected to materially increase productivity, efficiency, strength, quality, or output of the unit of property where applicable